cdeck3r/YASMaPE/docs/README.md

 It will generate all yaml files for the regression and the classification experiments in `/YASMaPE/data/{symbol}/ludwig/init_config`, where `{symbol}` is the stock symbol, e.g. MUX.DE.
 Additionally, this workflow also cleans the initial yaml files.
 As a result, these files can be immediately used for experiments.
 The workflow to create each yaml files is illustrated in [`../src/ludwig/setupyaml.svg`](../src/ludwig/setupyaml.svg).

 Afterwards, ludwig is able to run experiments.
-The following code shows the main workflow command for the regression problem using the `regression_return.yaml` config file.
+The following code shows the main workflow command for the regression problem using the `regression_return.yaml` experiment config file.
 The ludwig workflow running an experiment is illustrated in [`../src/ludwig/experiment.svg`](../src/ludwig/experiment.svg).

 Example:
 ```